 In 1895, Welhelm Roentgen discovered the x-ray.
-Ever since discovering a ray that could pass through solid material, there was a method to view inside the human body.
+Ever since discovering a ray that could pass through solid material, there has been a method to view the human body.
 However, from this discovery, there was also a need to monitor and count the amount of radiation an individual was exposed to.
-Over the next half century, physicists developed a myriad of methods for determining how much radiation one is exposed to.
-The emerging nuclear physics field brought with it many new terms to explain what was happening create radiation, how it interacted with matter, and the processes in which we measure and record the interactions.
+Over the next half century, physicists developed many methods for determining how much radiation one is exposed to.
+The emerging nuclear physics field brought many new terms to explain what was happening to create radiation, how it interacted with matter, and the processes in which we measured and recorded the interactions.

 Madam Curie, for which the units of activity are named, became renowned for her discovery of Polonium and Radium in the early 1900s.
-However, her discovery of radioactivity came from initial findings of Antoine Henri Becquerel.
+However, her discovery of radioactivity came from the initial findings of Antoine Henri Becquerel.
 He placed a chunk of uranium-bearing crystal onto a photographic plate after having exposed the crystal to direct sunlight.
-After a period of time, the ore has produced an image on the plate.
-The release of x-rays from the crystal and their subsequent recording on the plate was the first method of recording radiation.
-Although crude, this method allowed for doctors, shoe salesmen, and anyone interested in photographing the skeletons of human beings the opportunity to do so.
-Despite the thrilling results achieved from a physical picture relating to exposure, a more methodical and practical approach was taken.
+After some time, the ore has produced an image on the plate.
+The release of X-rays from the crystal and their subsequent recording on the plate was the first method of recording radiation.
+Although crude, this method allowed doctors, shoe sales clerks, and anyone interested in photographing the skeletons of human beings the opportunity to do so.
+Despite the thrilling results achieved from a physical picture relating to exposure, a more systematic and practical approach was taken.

-Although early forms of dosimetry involved measuring the conductivity of the air, it was quickly discovered that to measure individual dose, the measuring device must be able to be worn on the worker in question.
+Although early forms of dosimetry involved measuring the conductivity of the air, it was quickly discovered that to measure individual doses, the measuring device must be able to be worn on the worker in question.
 This led to personal dosimetry that used gels.
 The gels would change colors as they were exposed to radiation.
-After the gel underwent a complete transformation, there was a known exposure received by the individual.
-Another method of measurement was that of calorimetrics.
-As the exposure increased, so did the temperature of the monitoring device.
-Both these devices lacked an ability to provide a reliable readout since they were susceptible to a variety of environmental and user errors.
-The need for a dosimetry device that was both accurate, precise, and able to be worn necessitated the changes into modern dosimetry
+After the gel underwent a complete transformation, the individual received a known exposure.

-Another popular personal dosimeter in common use are film badge dosimeters.
+Another popular personal dosimeter in everyday use is the film badge dosimeter.
 These are gradually being phased out for more accurate detectors but still see common use due to extremely low cost.
 In a film badge dosimeter, photographic film is placed on a badge holder.
-As the photographic film absorbs ionizing radiation, it gradually darkens.
-By measuring the opacity of the film, an approximate radiation exposure level can be recorded.
-The primary use of these dosimeters has gradually shifted to individuals that are not expected to receive any radiation exposure as part of their occupation.
-Any unexpected darkening of the film indicates that there is an unexpected radiation leak.
+As the photographic film absorbs ionizing radiation, it gradually darkens by measuring the opacity of the film, and an approximate radiation exposure level can be recorded.
+The primary use of these dosimeters has slowly shifted to individuals not expected to receive any radiation exposure as part of their occupation.
+Any unexpected darkening of the film indicates an unexpected radiation leak.

-Modern dosimeters typically incorporate solid state technology to achieve a much more accurate reading.
-In electronic personal dosimeters, metal oxide semiconductor field effect transistors (MOSFETs) are used.
+Modern dosimeters typically incorporate solid-state technology to achieve a much more accurate reading.
+Electronic personal dosimeters use metal oxide semiconductor field effect transistors (MOSFETs).
 Incident gamma rays cause ionization to occur in the semiconductor substrate.
-This causes the electron carrier to deficit charge carrier ratio to change which alters the conduction voltage necessary for the MOSFET to allow current flow.
+This causes the electron carrier to deficit charge carrier ratio to change, which alters the conduction voltage necessary for the MOSFET to allow current flow.
 This conduction voltage change is proportional to radiation exposure.
 Incorporating this into an alarm circuit allows the user to set an audible alarm as radiation limits are approached.
-Furthermore, adding in a seven-segment display with analog to digital converter circuitry can allow the user to continuously observe radiation exposure levels.
+Furthermore, adding a seven-segment display with analog-to-digital converter circuitry allows the user to observe radiation exposure levels continuously.

-As technology and understanding of the modern world advance, the need to monitor exposure to possibly deadly levels of radiation arose.
+As technology and understanding of the modern world advance, the need to monitor exposure to possibly deadly radiation levels arose.
 Early pioneers in the field unknowingly put their lives in harm's way to advance the study and understanding of nuclear physics.
-Today, methods and controls including personal dosimetry are in place to ensure the safe handling, testing, and experimentation of radioactive materials.
-Today's dosimetry devices ensure fast, accurate, and reliable methods to calculate and record a person's exposure to radiation and allows employers and governments to protect their workers to the best of their abilities.
+Today, methods and controls, including personal dosimetry, are in place to ensure the safe handling, testing, and experimentation of radioactive materials.
+Today's dosimetry devices provide fast, accurate, and reliable methods to calculate and record a person's exposure to radiation and allow employers and governments to protect their workers to the best of their abilities.